SungHoHong2/Leetcode-Experiment/medium/Decode_String/README.md

 **Using Recursion**
 - Concepts
-    - The recursion uses an internal stack to store the previous state.
+    - Use the recursion to make use of the internal stack
 - [Source code](source/recursive.py)

 ```python